How to add admin to Facebook page, and manage | Your ultimate guide

 The standard way to add admin to the Facebook page is to go to Settings at the top of your Page, then select Page Roles on the left sidebar.

 Once you are done, you can add the E-mail address of the person you want to add as an Admin and select their level of access to your Page.
-The e-mail address must be the e-mail address that they use to log in to Facebook.
-Make sure you are giving them the appropriate level of access to your Page!
+The e-mail address must be the e-mail address they use to log in to Facebook.
+Make sure you give them the appropriate level of access to your Page!

 |Manager||Content Creator||Moderator||Advertise||Insights Analyst|